barryclark/jekyll-now/_posts/2018-1-28-Sql-Containers.md

 **Create and run a container from the image.**

-Open a PowerShell windows and enter ```docker ps```.
-If Docker is install and running and you haven't created any other containers then this list will be empty.
+Open a PowerShell window and enter ```docker ps```.
+If Docker is installed and running and you haven't created any other containers then this list will be empty.

 Next enter this command: